GlobalDigitalLibraryio/network/README.md

 ## Run tests
     sbt test

-## Publish local for use in other components
+## Publish component locally for testing with other components
 	sbt publishLocal

 ## Build